Best VPN For Mac

 How To Disable VPN On Mac

-Disabling a VPN is often as simple as clicking the same button you used to turn it on.
-If you need to disable it some other way for whatever reason, you're in luck — there are two other ways you can disable a VPN on your Mac: through the VPN Status icon and in the System Preferences menu.
+Disabling a VPN can be as simple as clicking the same button you used to turn it on.
+If you need to disable it some other way for whatever reason, you're in luck — there are two other ways you can do so: through the VPN Status icon and in the System Preferences menu.

 If the VPN Status icon is enabled, you'll find it on the right-hand side of the menu bar.
 Click on the icon and it will open a drop-down menu with the option to disconnect the VPN at the very top.